mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 reliable service through to the Darrian Confederation via the Vilis subsector.

-Only two worlds in the subsector (Palique and Fen’s Gren) are Amber Zoned and there are no Red Zones.
+Only two worlds in the subsector (Palique and Fen's Gren) are Amber Zoned and there are no Red Zones.
 However, access to what is left of the Imperial Research Station on Duale is not possible.
 Details of what the station was working on are unavailable but in 1102 a